right-rudder/fscrm-docs/src/content/docs/getting-started/quick-start.md

     If it's outcome 2, you're going to put the lead into this stage.
 At this point, you'll want to have one of your team members follow up with this lead to ensure the lead is taking steps to start pilot training soon.
 Whether it's securing financing, completing paperwork, or enrolling in ground school; you need to keep the communication rhythm going and **follow up** with them.

     If it's outcome 3, you're going to remove them from the pipeline and categorize them as a won opportunity.
 They will still be in the CRM and receive newsletters and communication from your flight school.
+Congrats!
+You have a new student at your flight school.

 Building the pipeline infrastructure is crucial as it documents your sale process via the CRM dashboard.
 This is just a brief overview of how to build the pipeline.
 For specific technical steps, visit the [pipeline](/features/pipeline) and the [opportunities](/features/opportunities).

-### Import Contacts
+## Import Contacts

 Now that your settings are configured from onboarding and your pipeline is created, the next step is to import all of your contacts into the CRM.
 FSCRM makes it easy to import your contact database via [bulk import of CSV contacts](/guides/bulk-import-contacts/).

+## Integrate Forms

+## Create Automations

 ## Need more help?